Alpha 1.1

 Action Economy

-In combat, each turn is governed by an action economy that grants characters two actions.
-These actions can be used for moving, attacking, using abilities, and creating a dynamic and strategic combat experience.
-Some powerful actions may require 2 actions, while certain abilities can be used on another creature's turn and are called reactions.
+In combat, each turn operates under an action economy that allows characters to take two actions.
+These actions can be used for various purposes such as moving, attacking, using abilities, and creating a dynamic and strategic combat experience.
+Some powerful actions require one full action, while certain abilities can be used during another creature's turn; these are known as reactions.
+Additionally, some activities your character can perform outside of combat take longer than a single action and are explained in more detail in other sections of this guide.
+In this section, you will learn what actions are, the different types of actions you can take, and examples of how actions function during gameplay.

 Game Master: "That’s a bold move!
 Since it's quite the acrobatic feat, make a Navigate check to see if you can swing across successfully".